weecology/DeepForest/docs/getting_started.md

 OSBS_029.jpg,161,155,199,191,Tree
 ```

 We tell the config that we want to train on this csv file, and that the images are in the same directory.
-If images are in a seperate folder, change the root_dir.
+If images are in a separate folder, change the root_dir.

 ```python
 # Example run with short training